tensorforce/tensorforce/README.rst

 supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

-Please do read the latest update notes at the bottom of this document to get an idea of how the project is evolving.
+IMPORTANT: Please do read the latest update notes at the bottom of this document to get an idea of how the project is evolving, especially concerning majorAPI breaking updates.

 The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates